terminological/google-docs-mendeley/README.md

 A Google docs add-on to allow citations in google docs from Mendeley.

+THIS PROJECT IS RETIRED AND NO LONGER DEPLOYED ON THE CHROME WEB STORE.

+PLEASE LOOK AT COLWIZ OR PAPERPILE FOR ALTERNATIVES.

 THIS IS AN UNOFFICIAL EXTENSION and has no support from Mendeley.
 (Mendeley, if you are reading this you are welcome to take this over).
 It is the product of a few late nights.